 Create organic interactions throughout the buyer’s journey

 Investments toward digital engagements have the power to drive significant growth.
 According to recent research from Hubspot, customers were more likely to engage directly with brands that provided human interactions as part of the customer journey.
 Meanwhile, 16% of consumers abandoned a purchase when they weren’t able to find a brand representative to answer their questions at key moments.
-With this in mind, brands should consider incorporating opportunities for human interaction touch points throughout pivotal parts of the buyer’s journey to help build trust and provide clarity around customers’ questions and concerns.
+With this in mind, brands should consider incorporating opportunities for humanizing the customer experience via interactive touch points throughout pivotal parts of the buyer’s journey to help build trust and provide clarity around customers’ questions and concerns.

 Understand your customers better than your competition